Gerald Penn (computer scientist)

-Gerald Penn is an American computer scientist specializing in mathematical linguistics and speech processing.
+Gerald B. Penn is an American computer scientist specializing in mathematical linguistics and speech processing.
 He is a Professor of Computer Science at the University of Toronto, a senior member of IEEE and AAAI, and a past chair of Association for Mathematics of Language.

 Education

 Penn earned a B.Sc. in mathematics from the University of Chicago in 1991.
 He then attained a M.Sc. in philosophy in 1993 and Ph.D. in computer science in 2000, both from Carnegie Mellon University.
 His Ph.D. thesis The Algebraic Structure of Attributed Type Signatures received the E.W.
 Beth Dissertation Prize for outstanding Ph.D. dissertations in Logic, Language, and Information, and was nominated by Carnegie Mellon School of Computer Science for the ACM Doctoral Dissertation Award.
 He was a student of Frank Pfenning.

 Career

 Penn joined University of Toronto as a Professor in the Department of Computer Science in 2001.
 His research focuses on mathematical linguistics and speech processing.
 He is a senior member of IEEE and AAAI, and a former chair of Association for Mathematics of Language.
 He has led numerous research projects funded by organizations such as Avaya, Bell Canada, CAE, the Connaught Fund, Microsoft, NSERC, the German Ministry for Training and Research, SMART Technologies, the U.S. Army and the U.S. Office of the Director of National Intelligence.